OuvinteInc/.github/profile/README.md

 4. Push your branch (`git push origin feature-branch`).
 5. Submit a pull request for review.

-Please ensure you follow our [code of conduct](./CODE_OF_CONDUCT.md) and adhere to best practices outlined in the repository.
+Please make sure you follow our [code of conduct](./CODE_OF_CONDUCT.md) and follow the best practices outlined in the repository.

 ## Security and Access
 - Private repositories require proper authorization.